Leg3ndary/htn2025-challenge/README.md

 5. Todays technically my final day so before I get started on the final stuff I did some quick touchups
 - Starting with authentication I added a really simple sign in sign out button that just quickly checks if the input matches and sets a field in local storage...
 - I probably should useContext for the auth stuff but I'm running out of time so I'll just pass it in as props...
+- I added a private/public label for related events to help differentiate them